What User Acquisition Automation Means for UA Advertisers, UA Managers, and UA Teams

 That often makes UA teams nervous.
 Usually for one of two reasons:

 Yes.
-Machine-managed campaigns can perform within 10% (+/-) the performance of human-managed campaigns, and this performance is certain to get better quarter-over-quarter.
+Machine-managed campaigns can perform within 10% (+/-) of the performance of human-managed campaigns, and this performance is certain to get better quarter-over-quarter.

 Want proof?
 Check out the 30 case studies Facebook has on its Power5 page.